 Good Practices Today Can Prevent Major Plumbing and Drain Problems Tomorrow!

 If you have a garbage disposal in your kitchen, you know that it’s a great appliance that makes household duties less demanding.
-But if not operated or maintained properly, a garbage disposal can easily break down, block and clog the drains and cause a long list of expensive plumbing and drain nightmares.
+But if not operated or maintained properly, a clogged garbage disposal can easily break down and cause a long list of expensive plumbing and drain nightmares.

 Clogged drains are a major inconvenience and garbage disposal repair can be a costly proposition.
-Fortunately, most garbage disposal troubles are completely unnecessary, and garbage disposal care and maintenance is extremely easy.
+An easy way to prevent issues is to learn more about things to not put in a garbage disposal.
 Treat your garbage disposal well, and it will treat you well, in return.
 Below, we describe the mistakes you should avoid and the actions you should take in order to keep your garbage disposal working smoothly for many years and minimize the likelihood that you’ll need to call for plumbing or drain cleaning services.